-Salt Creek Interpretive Trail is a 3.2 mile moderately trafficked loop trail located near Death Valley, CA that features a river and is good for all skill levels.
+Salt Creek Interpretive Trail is a 3.2 mile moderately trafficked loop trail located near Death Valley, California that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash